tudelft3d/website/jobs/ud/index.md

 ## How to apply

 <div class="alert alert-info" role="alert">
-Deadline to apply is 16 November 2016.
+Deadline to apply is 15 November 2016.
 </div>

 To apply, please submit:

   - a letter of application and a detailed CV
   - a list of publications, including a list of "top 3 articles" related to the position
-  - maximum 2 pages with 1) your short research statement (with you vision on future research directions); 2) your teaching statement (with goals and experience)
+  - maximum 2 pages with 1) your short research statement (with your vision on future research directions); 2) your teaching statement (with goals and experience)
   - the name of three referees, with contact information.

 Please email your application material to Caro Coemans (<hr-bk@tudelft.nl>) and refer to vacancy number __BK2016-XX__.